Skip to main content

 4. Are there sustainable community-based intervention strategies for food waste reduction that can be adopted in low-income communities?

-Household food waste amounted to about 330 kg, averaging 3.19 kg per household per week or approximately 46 kg per capita per year.
-The waste primarily consisted of leftovers from cooked foods like sadza (a thick maize porridge), pasta, rice, and kale, with sadza being the most frequently discarded item.
-Cooking too much and serving larger portions than needed were the common reasons for food waste.
-Cultural norms and personal preferences also influenced food waste generation; for example, plain sadza and black tea were often deemed less valuable and thus more likely to be thrown away.
-However, some households used traditional preservation techniques such as drying, salting, smoking, and fermenting to reduce waste.
-The reasons for food waste will be examined using a social practice approach.
+Household food waste in Hatcliffe amounted to about 330 kg, averaging 3.19 kg per household per week (approximately 46 kg per capita per year), of which 59% was avoidable.
+The waste primarily consisted of leftovers from cooked foods such as sadza (a thick maize porridge), pasta, rice, and kale, with sadza being the most frequently discarded item.
+Common causes included cooking too much, serving larger portions than needed, and cultural or personal preferences, for example, plain sadza and black tea were often considered less valuable.
+Some households used traditional preservation techniques, including drying, salting, smoking, and fermenting, to reduce waste.
+A social practice approach was used to understand how material conditions, culinary skills, and socio-cultural norms interact to shape household food waste.
+Food waste reduction efforts should focus on increasing awareness of proper food storage and creatively reusing leftovers.
+Education on issues such as over-preparation, portion control, and the perceived value of food can help challenge existing norms and other practices that contribute to household food waste.

-At the street market level, around 1,400 kg of food waste was sorted and weighed.
-Tomatoes, bell peppers, cucumbers, bananas, and citrus fruits made up the most of the disposed items.
-Key reasons for disposal included overstocking, lack of refrigeration, and limited storage space.
-Financial constraints of consumers and high competition among vendors further reduced demand, leaving more products unsold.
-Seasonal factors also influenced waste generation: intense sun and heat during the lean season damaged fresh products, while rainy weather introduced moisture that spoiled dry goods.
-Maintaining quality under these conditions was challenging for vendors, resulting in substantial avoidable waste.
+At the street market level, approximately 1,400 kg of food waste was recorded, of which 83% was avoidable.
+Tomatoes, bell peppers, cucumbers, bananas, and citrus fruits made up the bulk.
+Main drivers included overstocking, lack of refrigeration and storage, financial constraints of consumers, and high competition among vendors, which left more products unsold.
+Seasonal factors also influenced waste: intense sun and heat during the lean season damaged fresh produce, while rainy weather spoiled dry goods.
+Despite some vendors selling imperfect produce to informal canteens or applying traditional preservation methods, poor infrastructure and handling skills resulted in substantial avoidable waste.
+Recommendations include improving market facilities, introducing low-cost cooling, training vendors, and raising consumer awareness about the value of imperfect produce to reduce waste and support more sustainable urban food systems.

 Publications